adrybakov/wulfric/docs/source/user-guide/usage/crystal.rst

 =============

 Often a distance between a pair of atoms is required.
 Wulfric has two functions for that.
-It assumed that first atom is located in the reference unit cell with indices :math:`(0, 0, 0)` and second atom is located in any unit cell of the crystal with indices :math:`(i, j, k)`.
+It assumes that first atom is located in the reference unit cell with indices :math:`(0, 0, 0)` and second atom is located in any unit cell of the crystal with indices :math:`(i, j, k)`.